 Each month, the editors of the Oxford African American Studies Center provide insights into black history and culture by offering specially commissioned featured essays, photo collections, and a selected list of articles to further guide the reader.
-The September 2006 report explored the contributions of women to American literature.
-Twice a week we offered articles that expanded on that topic.
-Below is a recap of September’s look at women in literature.
+The September 2006 report explores the contributions of women to American literature.
+Twice a week we’ll offer additional articles that expand on that topic.

 Gwendolyn Brooks, American poet, novelist, activist, and teacher, stands out for her social engagement, her professional generosity, and her literary accomplishment.
 In a career that spanned six decades, Brooks concerned herself with portraying the lives of American blacks, especially people hampered by social and economic circumstances.
 Throughout her corpus, Brooks demonstrates sensitivity to the particulars of black life in America; when tracking the work chronologically, one sees evolving her sense of the black poet’s most appropriate response to a racially charged society.